coolchip/luxtronik2/MIGRATING.md

 ## to 2.0.0

 Minimalistic breaking changes.
 Only the parameter name "returnTempHyst" has changed to "returnTemperatureHysteresis".
+And "hotWaterTemperatureHysterese" changed to "hotWaterTemperatureHysteresis".

 ## to 1.0.0